anbox-cloud/discourse-docs/manage-applications.md

   * It enables AMS to launch a container for an application without installing the APK every time.
   * It dramatically speeds up the startup time of a regular container.

-Furthermore, an application is synchronised within the LXD cluster, which enables AMS to continue to work when nodes are being removed from the cluster through [Node Management](https://anbox-cloud.io/docs/manage/managing-lxd-nodes) or lost from the cluster unexpectedly.
+Furthermore, an application is synchronised within the LXD cluster, which enables AMS to continue to work when nodes are being removed from the cluster through [scaling down](https://discourse.ubuntu.com/t/scale-down-a-lxd-cluster/24323) or lost from the cluster unexpectedly.

 A temporary base container will be created and used for the bootstrapping during the application creation.
 For example, you might see the following output for `amc ls` right after creating an application: